Alexhuszagh/xcross/README.md

 # Sandboxing

 By default, xcross shares your root directory with the image, running with the same permissions as the current user.
 However, you can limit the shared directories with the `--dir` option, allowing you to limit the build system to only the project files.
-This is useful for compiling code with an untrusted build system, providing an extra layer of security relative to running it on the host computer.
+This is useful for compiling untrusted code, providing an extra layer of security relative to running it on the host computer.

-For these reasons, commands running under xcross are not given root access.
+For these reasons, commands run via xcross are not given root access.
 If you need to install build dependencies, there a few options:

 1. Get a non-root package manager such as [junest](https://github.com/fsquillace/junest) or [homebrew](https://docs.brew.sh/Homebrew-on-Linux).
 2. Install dependencies locally via `apt download` and `apt-rdepends`, to install to a local prefix with `dpkg -force-not-root --root=$HOME`.
-3. Extend the Docker image, using `FROM ahuszagh/cross:<TARGET>`.
+3. Creating a new Docker image that uses an xcross toolchain as a base image, for example `FROM ahuszagh/cross:<TARGET>`.

 # Package Managers

 When using xcross with the `--with-package-managers` option, xcross will run images that come pre-installed with vcpkg and Conan.

 If run in detached mode (via `--detach`), no limitations exist.
-Otherwise, the following limitations exist:
+Otherwise, a new Docker container is run for each command, losing any changes outside the shared volume, so the following caveats apply:

 - `conan install` installs packages relative to the CWD.
-Changing the CWD will lead to missing dependencies.
+Changing the CWD may lead to missing dependencies.
 - `vcpkg install` only works with manifests, not with global installs.

 See [test/zlib](https://github.com/Alexhuszagh/xcross/tree/main/test/zlib) for an example project for the following code samples: